Ruhul-Quddus-Tamim/Hybrid-Recommendation/README.md

 # Movie Recommendation Engine

 This project aims to build a robust movie recommendation engine using Neo4j for graph-based data storage and processing.
-The data ingestion process is optimized using Python and parallel processing to handle large datasets efficiently.
+The data ingestion process is optimized and parallel processing to handle large datasets efficiently.

 ## Table of Contents